Ren0k/Project-Atmospheric-Drag/README.md

 - [Forum Post](https://forum.kerbalspaceprogram.com/index.php?/topic/107254-overhauls-for-10/page/4/#comment-2165453) and an insightful discussion about Lift and Drag

-- [Guide](https://github.com/Ren0k/Kerbin-Temperature-Model) for the tool provided here with which you calculate kerbin air temperatures
+- [Guide](https://github.com/Ren0k/Atmospheric-Data) for the tool provided here with which you calculate air temperatures

 # Afterword